Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 00N and 90N - NOAA - Monthly

 | 2025-08-31 | 1.125387 |

-Suggestion.
-One of the advantages of using FetchSeries is that we publish rich metadata.
-Find it below to learn more about the characteristics of the time series that you use in your work.
+Tip.
+One of the advantages of using our web site is that we provide accurate metadata.
+Check it below to gain insights on the properties of the indicators that you are exploring.

 Not for investment purposes.
-Content made available on FetchSeries is not meant for investment purposes or other financial decisions.
-Users should obtain expert advice and do independent analysis before pledging money to any investment.
+Financial data collected and published on FetchSeries are not not supposed to be used for investment purposes or any other financial decision.
+Users should obtain expert advice and perform their own independent due diligence before pledging money to any investment.

 Series Metadata